 Related Problems.
-As noted above, the embeddability problem for planar graphs with given edge lengths is NPhard [3, 7], but efficiently decidable for near-triangulations [3, 6].
-Patrignani [16] also showed that it is NP-hard to decide whether a straight-line embedding of a subgraph G (i.e., a partial embedding) can be extended to an embedding of a host $H, G \subset H$ .
+As noted above, the embeddability problem for planar graphs with given edge lengths is NP-hard [3, 7], but efficiently decidable for near-triangulations [3, 6].
+Patrignani [16] also showed that it is NP-hard to decide whether a straight-line embedding of a subgraph G (i.e., a partial embedding) can be extended to an embedding of a host H, $G \subset H$.
 For curvilinear embeddings, this problem is known as planarity testing for partially embedded graphs (PEP), which is decidable in polynomial time [2].
-Recently, Jelínek et al. [13] give a combinatorial characterization for PEP via a list of forbidden substructures.
-Sauer [17, 18] considers similar problems in the context of structural Ramsey theory of metric embeddings: For an edge labeled graph Gand a set $\mathcal{R} \subset \mathbb{R}^+$ that contains the labels, he derived conditions that ensure the existence of a metric space M on V(G)whose distances extend the labeling in G.
+Recently, Jelínek et al. [13] gave a combinatorial characterization for PEP via a list of forbidden substructures.
+Sauer [17, 18] considers similar problems in the context of structural Ramsey theory of metric embeddings: For an edge labeled graph G and a set $\mathcal{R} \subset \mathbb{R}^+$ that contains the labels, he derived conditions that ensure the existence of a metric space M on V(G) that realizes the edge labels as distances between the endpoints.

 Definitions.
-A triangulation is an edge-maximal planar graph with $n \geq 3$ vertices and 3n - 6 edges.
-Every triangulation has well-defined faces where all faces are triangles, since every triangulation is a 3-connected polyhedral graph for $n \geq 4$ .
+A triangulation is an edge-maximal planar graph with $n \ge 3$ vertices and 3n-6 edges.
+Every triangulation has well-defined faces where all faces are triangles, since every triangulation is a 3-connected polyhedral graph for $n \ge 4$.
 A near-triangulation is a 3-connected planar graph in which all faces are triangles with at most one exception (which is typically the outer face).
-A 3-cycle t in a near-triangulation T is called a separating triangle if the vertices of t form a 3-cut in T. A triangulation T has no separating triangles iff T is 4-connected.
+A 3-cycle t in a near-triangulation T is called a separating triangle if the vertices of t form a 3-cut in T. A triangulation T has no separating triangles if and only if T is 4-connected.

 Tools from Graph Drawing.
-To show that a graph G = (V, E) is free in every host $H, G \subseteq H$ , we design algorithms that, for every length assignment $\ell \colon E \to \mathbb{R}^+$ , construct a desired embedding of H. Our algorithms rely on several classical building blocks developed in the graph drawing community.
+To show that a graph G = (V, E) is free in every host $H, G \subseteq H$, we design algorithms that, for every length assignment $\ell \colon E \to \mathbb{R}^+$, construct a desired embedding of H. Our algorithms rely on several classic building blocks developed in the graph drawing community.

-By Tutte's barycenter embedding method [20], every 3connected planar graph admits a straight-line embedding in which the outer face is mapped to an arbitrarily prescribed convex polygon with the right number of vertices.
+By Tutte's barycenter embedding method [20], every 3-connected planar graph admits a straight-line embedding in which the outer face is mapped to an arbitrarily prescribed convex polygon with the right number of vertices.
 Hong and Nagamochi [11] extended this result, and proved that every 3-connected planar graph admits a straight-line embedding in which the outer face is mapped to an arbitrarily prescribed star-shaped polygon with the right number of vertices.